Krishnakaanth3/QUIK-NRG/README.md

-just documenting my learning on a remote repository(github).
+just documenting my learning on a remote repository.
 Hope it might be helpful for my revision on these topics I'm about to learn.